jaebum44/RC/README.md

 cmake --build .
 ```

-if an example requires GUI, call this macro to check DLIB_NO_GUI_SUPPORT=OFF to exclude in CMakeLists.txt
+if an example requires GUI, check this macro below to DLIB_NO_GUI_SUPPORT=OFF and confirm in CMakeLists.txt
 ```
 macro(add_gui_example name)
    if (DLIB_NO_GUI_SUPPORT=OFF)